How to pay bills in another country with an international money transfer

 - How can you access customer support?
 Can you access customer support over the phone, via email and/or online?
 It’s also worth checking the hours when this support is available.

-What are the pros and cons of paying bills overseas using an overseas transfer?
+What are the pros and cons of paying bills overseas using an international money transfer?

-- Save money.
-You don’t have to send an international money transfer through your bank – there are plenty of options available that offer better exchange rates and lower fees.
+- Lower fees (compared to using your bank).
+You don’t have to send an international money transfer through your bank – there are plenty of options available that offer low or no fees.

 Frequently asked questions